David Spine Center

 Chronic Back Pain

 If back pain persists for more than three months, the pain becomes chronic.
-The treatment of chronic back pain is different from the treatment of acute back pain.
+The treatment of chronic back pain is different from acute back pain treatment.

 Go directly to:

 Causes of Chronic Back Pain

 Chronic pain can be a consequence of many factors including: